kadirpekel/MapWithRoutes/README.md

 This is a sample IPhone application demonstrates drawing routes on MKMapView using unofficial Google directions api reverse engineered by MapKi

-It is not maintained anymore, please feel free to improve.
+This project is not maintained, please feel free to improve.

 References:
 -----------